 Are you a landlord with a frustrating tenant?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
-In this article, we’re sharing 4 ways to deal with a frustrating tenant in Philadelphia.
+In this article, we’re sharing four ways to deal with a frustrating tenant in Philadelphia.

-If you own a rental property, sooner or later you’re going to deal with a frustrating tenant in one of your properties.
-Maybe they trashed the property, maybe they never pay rent on time, maybe there are too many people living there, maybe they just call you for every little thing.
-No matter what the situation, tenants like that will eventually rent your property.
-Here are 4 ways to deal with a frustrating tenant in Philadelphia when it happens it to you.
+If you own a rental property, sooner or later, you will deal with a frustrating tenant in one of your properties.
+Maybe they trashed the property; perhaps they never pay rent on time, maybe there are too many people living there, perhaps they call you for every little thing.
+No matter the situation, tenants like that will eventually rent your property.
+Here are four ways landlords deal with a frustrating tenant in Philadelphia when it happens to you.

 Try to convince or negotiate with your tenants.

-You can try to reason with your tenants and explain that you provide a service, so they need to pay and treat it properly.
-Perhaps your tenants don’t realize they are inconveniencing you or maybe they’re not paying because they need a different payment schedule (such as weekly instead of monthly).
+You can try to reason with your tenants and explain that you provide a service, so they must pay and treat it appropriately.
+Perhaps your tenants don’t realize they are inconveniencing you, or maybe they’re not paying because they need a different payment schedule (such as weekly instead of monthly).